UsabilityEngineering/DebtSupervisor/wireframes/Login.md

+# LOGIN
-* To login to an exesting account
+To login to an exesting account

 * From the login selection
 ![Log IN – 1](https://user-images.githubusercontent.com/123515727/231378725-63e0b1c3-887e-439f-8224-943bddedb433.jpg)